ahmetalpergit/netflix-clone/README.md

 Although my web app looks and feels like Netflix, it functions differently.
 Since I can't create a database with full movies of every title, I decided to play trailers of the movies instead.
 For this reason I'm using the react-youtube and movie-trailer libries.

-With the data I fetch from this website, I can populate my react components with relevant information, and let movie-trailer library bring me a youtube path, and react-youtube library take that path and create a Youtube iframe within my app once a poster is clicked.
+With the data I fetch from TMDB, I populate my react components with relevant information, and let movie-trailer find the youtube path, and react-youtube takes that path and creates a Youtube iframe within the app once a poster is clicked.

 Finally I've added responsive styling to keep the design experience smooth on various devices.